ctm/Bataan-Memorial-Death-March/README.md

 |2018-07-26|151.4|14.7|136.7|9.74|

 Once I get to 7.3% (147.5 pounds), I'll ramp up my carbohydrate intake and increase the intensity of some of my training days.
-I'll be concentrating on building my BMDM base but also do some ultra-specific training so I'll be able to pace my brother-in-law at Leadville and then "run" the Tahoe 200 three weeks later.
+I'll concentrate on building my BMDM base.
+So far, I've also done some ultra-specific training so I could pace my brother-in-law at Leadville (he finished in 27:20) and then "run" the Tahoe 200 three weeks later.

 ## Non-pack Days